pvint/fade9685/README.md

 # fade9685

-Basic CLI application for controlling LEDs over I2C on a Raspberyy Pi or similar device (Most testing is being done with a Pi Zero Wireless)
+Basic CLI application for controlling LEDs over I2C on a Raspbery Pi or similar device (Most testing is being done with a Pi Zero Wireless)